 The stormwater analysis was developed utilizing the Soil Conservation Service (SCS) TR-20, 24-hour Type III storm events (HydroCad®) to assist with the design of the mitigating practices.
-The "Curve Number" (CN) value determination is based on soil type, vegetation and land use.
-The design is in accordance with the Village of Dobbs Ferry stormwater regulations.
-The "Time of Concentration" (Tc) was determined as a direct entry of one-minute.
-The CN and Tc data are input into the computer model.
-The project site was modeled for the 100-year Type III - 24-hour storm event.
+The "Curve Number" (CN) value determination is based on soil type, vegetation, and land use.
+The design is in accordance with the Village of Dobbs Ferry's stormwater regulations.
+The CN and $T{\rm c}$ data are input into the computer model.
+The project site is then modeled for the peak rates of runoff from the 100-year Type III - 24-hour storm event in the post-developed condition.